BrandCast-Signage/agent-benchmark-kit/README.md

 ## Why This Exists

-We built AI agents at [BrandCast](https://brandcast.app) for SEO optimization, content publishing, and weekly planning.
-They needed rigorous quality checks, but manual testing was time-consuming and inconsistent.
+We built AI agents at [BrandCast](https://brandcast.app) for SEO optimization, content publishing, weekly planning, as well as our technical agent fleet.
+They needed rigorous quality checks and continuous improvement, but manual testing was time-consuming and inconsistent.

 So we built an automated benchmarking system using **AI to evaluate AI**.